wincent/git-cipher/PROTOCOL.md

 1. Abort if the current working directory is not part of a (non-bare) Git repository.
 2. Create a `.git-cipher` folder at the repository root, if it does not exist already.
-3. If a non-empty file does not already exist at `.git-cipher/secrets.json.asc`:
+3. If secrets already exist at `.git/git-cipher/secrets.json` (ie. because the user has run `git-cipher unlock`, use those; otherwise, perform steps 4 through 8.
 4. Generate a 256-bit (32-byte) encryption passphrase using a CSPRNG.
 5. Generate a 512-bit (64-byte) salt using a CSPRNG.
 6. Derive a 256-bit (32-byte) encryption key from the passphrase and salt using the `scrypt` derivation function and default parameters[^scrypt].
 At this point the passphrase and salt are discarded.
 7. Repeat steps 2 through 4 to produce a 256-bit (32-byte) authentication key.
 8. Generate a 256-bit (32-byte) salt using a CSPRNG.
 9. If we're performing this set-up for the first time, we will produce a file containing the new secrets.
-If we already have secrets by are wishing to re-encrypt them in order to change the set of GPG keys which have access to them, we need first retrieve the secrets (previously made available with a call to `git-cipher unlock`).
+If we already have secrets by are wishing to re-encrypt them in order to change the set of GPG keys which have access to them, we use the existing secrets (previously made available with a call to `git-cipher unlock`).
 Construct a JSON representation of the authentication key, the encryption key, the salt, and a couple of additional fields, then encrypt it using `gpg` and commit the result to the repository at `.git-cipher/secrets.json.asc`.
 The additional fields are not required for encryption or decryption, and are merely informative; they are `version`, a positive integer describing the version of this PROTOCOL document that the implementation used to produce the file, and `url`, a link to the document.
 10. Use `git config filter.git-cipher.clean <command>` and `git config filter.git-cipher.smudge <command>` to configure the repo to use `git-cipher` to transparently encrypt and decrypt files.
 The exact `<command>` that will be configured depends on whether `git-cipher` is running from a local checkout (in which case, the command will be an absolute path pointing at the local copy) or from a global install running out of `$PATH` (in which case it will either be `git cipher clean` or `git cipher smudge`).
 11. Install pre-commit hook to report problems if unencrypted plain-text has been staged.

 Observations:

 - We use one key for encryption and one key for HMAC authentication [not because we have to, but because we can](https://stackoverflow.com/a/2504628/2103996).
-- Likewise, we use `scrypt` for key derivation rather than simply using bytes from the CSPRNG because in the future, we may wish to offer the ability to derive a key from a user-supplied passphrase (for example, to enable a mode of operation that did not depend on `gpg`; note that this would require some plan for storing the related salts without the aid GPG).
+- Likewise, we use `scrypt` for key derivation rather than simply using bytes from the CSPRNG because in the future, we may wish to offer the ability to derive a key from a user-supplied passphrase (for example, to enable a mode of operation that did not depend on `gpg`; note that this would require some us to generate a single, larger "key" using `scrypt` and then split it up into segments, providing us with an encryption key, an authentication key, and a salt).

 [^scrypt]: At the time of writing, [the default parameters](https://nodejs.org/api/crypto.html#cryptoscryptpassword-salt-keylen-options-callback) are a CPU/memory cost parameter of 16,384, a block size of 8, a parallelization factor of 1, and a maximum memory bound of 33,554,432 (32 &times; 1024 &times; 1024).